 - Storybook Treats (Quick Service)

-The shops in Fantasyland are generally themed to match the area in which they are located, as can be noted by many of their names.
-There are eight shops total if you include Bibbidi Bobbidi Boutique, which sells clothes and accessories associated with this experience.
+The shops in Fantasyland are generally themed to match the area in which they are located.
+There are eight shops total if you include Bibbidi Bobbidi Boutique, which sells clothes and accessories to go along with the experience.
+The other seven shops in Fantasyland are:

 - Big Top Souvenirs